efh32/ML-Toolbox-Image-Classification/README.md

 ### File Information <a name="fileInfo"/>

-1. train.py - This file imports the inception v3 model.
-Imports the images from a google cloud bucket directory that contains the training images.
-Creates preprocessed images and sends the images preprocess directory.
-Uses the preprocessed images in order to create a model.
-Deploys model in the model directory.
+1. train.py - The Inception V3 model is imported and used to preprocess training images stored in a Google Cloud bucket.
+The processed images are then used to train a model.
+The model is deployed into the model directory.

-2. validate.py - Imports images from the validation bucket.
-Performs prediction on the validation images (test images).
+2. validate.py - Performs predictions on the validation images(test images).

 3. App Engine Folder -